Food Systems Finance Resource Center

 Want regular updates on food systems finance?
 Subscribe to CDFA's Food & Agriculture Finance Update

 +Food Systems Finance Resources

 Search the map below to find food financing programs by state.
 This specialized search is part of CDFA's State Financing Program Directory

 , the only online resource cataloging the development finance programs offered by state governments.
 Click on a state to see a sample of food financing programs available.
 Login with a CDFA Member account at the top of the page to view full results.

 examines the development finance programs that sustain a local food system and how investments in that system can drive economic development on a broader scale.
 Topics covered include federal, state, and local sources of capital, stakeholders involved in the financing process, and case study examples that showcase the variety of financing programs.

-This course will explore how bonds, tax credits, loan programs, foundation grants, and other financing tools can be used to support a local food system and encourage follow-on investment, small business development, and sustainable growth.
-In particular, this course will address the financing challenges associated with growing, processing, distributing, marketing, and selling food.
+This course explores how bonds, tax credits, loan programs, foundation grants, and other financing tools can be used to support a local food system and encourage follow-on investment, small business development, and sustainable growth.
+In particular, this course addresses the financing challenges associated with growing, processing, distributing, marketing, and selling food.

 Practitioner's Guide to Economic Development Finance

 The Practitioner's Guide to Economic Development Finance 2nd Edition is the only comprehensive resource dedicated to building and utilizing the development finance toolbox.
 The Practitioner's Guide provides the insight and practical information needed to critically understand how economic development is financed and the tools, strategies and techniques used to build strong communities.
 From bonds, tax increment finance and special districts to tax credits, seed & venture capital, revolving loan funds and much more, this Guide outlines the financing tools required for succeeding in today's competitive economic development climate.